Coronavirus digest: US government contractors 'must be vaccinated by December 8' | DW | 25.09.2021

 "We know that the vaccines were developed faster than is usually the case.
 I received the first dose of the Pfizer vaccine and I got COVID.
 Does this mean the vaccine is useless?
 No. But I believe it is another argument against the health passport," he argued.

+The coronavirus pandemic and how to manage the ongoing crisis is likely to weigh heavily on the minds of voters as Germany heads to the polls on Sunday to choose a replacement for Chancellor Angela Merkel .

-Tunisia will end a nighttime curfew in place since March 2020 due to the coronavirus pandemic, on Sunday, President Kais Saied announced.
-He added the vaccine certificates would be mandatory for public events.
+On Sunday, Tunisia will end a nighttime curfew in place since March 2020 due to the coronavirus pandemic, President Kais Saied has announced.
+He added that vaccine certificates would be mandatory for public events.

 A certificate proving the holder is fully vaccinated against COVID-19 will be necessary to "attend or take part in demonstrations, public and private activities or gatherings in open and closed spaces", according to a statement by Saied's office.